go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 ### Building the Logo

 The PNG versions of the logo are built from a single SVG source file `assets/logo.svg` using the `make generate-images` target.
 To run it, Node.js and npm must be available.
 The same process can also be used to generate a custom logo PNGs from a SVG source file.
+It's possible to remove parts of the SVG logo for the favicon build by adding a `detail-remove` class to the SVG nodes to be removed.

 ### Updating the API